michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

     <td>Evaluate the effectiveness of the communication</td>
   </tr>
     <tr>
-    <td>What information surprised you (stood out most)?</td>
+    <td>What information surprised you (stood out to you the most)?</td>
-    <td>Identify some focus areas in the story to highlight or to check if interest is sustained or escalating long the story</td>
+    <td>Identify some focus areas in the story, to highlight or to check if interest is sustained or escalating long the story</td>
   </tr>
     <tr>
     <td>Do you have any unanswered questions after reading this (any confusion on unaddressed interests)?</td>